-Plan to arrive in Albquerque New Mexico the evening of Monday April 19th.
-2021 in Albuquerque New Mexico.
-Book your Monday night stay in the Airport Best Western Inn Albquerque.
-The field trip begins with a Tuesday morning breakfast in the Hotel.
-The field trip ends on Saturday April 24, 2021 at 5 PM in Albuquerque Airport.
-If you plan on staying Saturday overnight you will need to book a hotel for yourself.
+Plan to arrive in Albuquerque, New Mexico the evening of Sunday May 5th.
+2024.
+Book your Sunday night stay in the Airport Best Western Inn, Albuquerque, New Mexico.
+The field trip begins with a Monday morning breakfast in the hotel.
+The field trip ends on Saturday May 10, 2024, at 5 PM in Albuquerque Airport.
+If you plan on staying Saturday overnight, you will need to book a hotel for yourself in Albuquerque.

-New Mexico is a spectacular state with an astonishing ecological diversity – wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
+New Mexico is a spectacular state with astonishing ecological diversity–wet and dry habitats, wide-open blue sky, eastern plains, grasslands, mountain ranges exceeding 12,000 ft. elevation with wonderful Aspen forests, deep canyons, plus pine and juniper forests situated on the spine of the Continental Divide.
 Birding in New Mexico offers bird species found west of the Continental Divide–Pacific Flyway, as well as bird species from east of the Continental Divide–Central Flyway, which contribute to an impressive birding experience.
-Spring migration for Rocky Mountains will be underway.
-Birds will making their way to the northern nesting grounds.
-I will the latest field guides for you to use during the trip.
+Spring migration through the Rocky Mountains will be underway.
+Birds will be making their way to the northern nesting grounds.
+I will bring the latest field guides for you to use during the trip.
 Bring your camera to take advantage of the many photo opportunities this field trip will provide.
-I will a 60 Power Swarovski Scope for the trip to share.
-We do not get dirty on this trip, bring a fleece vest and light rain coving.
+I will bring a 60 Power Swarovski Scope for the trip to share.
+We do not get dirty on this trip but bring a fleece vest and light rain cover.

-Albquerque warms up quick, so we begin our field trip with a 6:00 AM breakfast and on the road by 7AM.
+Albuquerque warms up quickly, so we begin our field trip with a 6:00 AM breakfast and we will be on the road by 7AM.
 We’ll begin by birding the irrigated alfalfa fields and the Bosque south of Albuquerque now a National Wildlife Refuge – Valle del Oro.
 Here we will be seeking early spring migrant raptors, woodpeckers, tanagers and flycatchers.
 As the temperature becomes warmer, we’ll move on to Mt.
-Sandia (10,500’ elevation) in the Cibola National Forest to search for Pinyon Jay, Townsend’s Solitaire, both Mountain and Western Blue Birds, Grace’s Warbler, and Red-Backed Dark-eyed / Gray-headed Junco.
-After lunch we will make our way up the back side of the mountain to Sandia Crest to look for Pine Siskins, Pygmy Nuthatches, Red Crossbill, Clark’s Nutcrackers, possible Grey-crown Rosy Finch and up to four species of hummingbirds.
+Sandia (10,500’ elevation) in the Cibola National Forest to search for Pinyon Jay, Townsend’s Solitaire, both Mountain and Western Blue Birds, Grace’s Warbler, and Red-backed Dark-eyed / Gray-headed Junco(s).
+After lunch we will make our way up the back side of the mountain to Sandia Crest to look for Pine Siskins, Pygmy Nuthatches, Red Crossbills, Clark’s Nutcrackers, possible Gray-crown Rosy Finch and up to four species of hummingbirds.
 Using New Mexico state highway 14 The Turquoise Trail, we’ll drive to Santa Fe to our Best Western hotel and group dinner.

-Day 2, Wednesday April 21st Sante Fe, NM.
+Day 2, Tuesday Sante Fe, NM.
 Our destination is the Audubon Canyon Ranch in Santa Fe.
-After an early start, we’ll bird along the riparian and mountain path above the ranch, seeking both Virginia’s, Warbler Grace’s Warbler, Clark’s Nutcracker, Juniper Titmouse and Summer Tanager.
+After an early start, we’ll bird along the riparian and mountain path above the ranch, seeking both Virginia’s Warblers, Grace’s Warblers, Clark’s Nutcracker, Juniper Titmouse and Summer Tanager.
 A late lunch in Santa Fe along Canyon Road is a relaxing treat.
 Taos will be our destination after lunch.
 We’ll begin birding along the way when we enter the Rio Grande River Gorge.
 We’ll search for Rock and Canyon Wren, Sage Thrasher, Plumbeous Vireo, and Black-Chinned Sparrow.
 Reaching Taos in the late afternoon, we’ll bird Taos within the city limits, taking some time to bird a local park for Tanagers, Orioles, Vireos, Common Nighthawks, Swifts and Sapsuckers.
-We’ll check into our rooms at the Taos, Hampton Inn, take a rest period before meeting for mid-evening dinner.
-We’ll have dinner at El Meze, with its patio facing 13,160’ Wheeler Peak.
+We’ll check into our Taos hotel, using the same lodging for three nights, take a rest period before meeting for mid-evening dinner at El Meze, with its patio facing the 13,160’ Wheeler Peak.

-Day 3, Thursday April 22, Taos Hampton Inn after an early breakfast we will bird the Rio Grande Bridge State Park, which rises 565ft above the river and is at 6000 ft elevation.
-There we may see raptors, Golden and Bald Eagle, American Kestrel and possible Prairie Falcon, Scaled Quail, Sage Thrasher, up to five sparrow species.
+Day 3 Wednesday, Leaving Taos after an early breakfast, we will bird the Rio Grande Bridge State Park, which rises 565 ft. above the river and is at 6000 ft. elevation.
+There we may see raptors, Golden and Bald Eagles, American Kestrel and possible Prairie Falcon, Scaled Quail, Sage Thrasher, up to five sparrow species.
 Rock and Canyon Wrens, scores of Western Tanagers and the Gray Flycatcher.
-We’ll purchase our lunches go, and picnic in a higher elevation aspen forest, which should yield a Dipper, plus five species of warbler and Cordilleran Flycatcher.
+We’ll purchase our lunches to go, and picnic in a higher elevation aspen forest, which should yield a Dipper, plus five species of warbler and Cordilleran Flycatcher.
 Here we may find the Interior West group of White-breasted Nuthatch, Lincoln Sparrow and Hepatic Tanager.
 We’ll bird our way back to Taos in a relaxed manner stopping at interesting habitats.
 We’ll have dinner in Taos.
 This field trip does not visit the Taos Pueblo.

-Day 4, Friday April 23 Taos Hampton Inn, We will have another early start toward eastern locations.
+Day 5 Friday, Leaving Taos, we have another early start driving to eastern New Mexico.
 We’ll bird the Angel Fire/Eagle Nest area as we make our way to the eastern grassland (short-grass prairies) high plains.
-In route we’ll be seeking Raptors, Sparrows, Finches and possible Red-crossbills, , Pinyon Jay, Eastern Kingbird, Cassin’s Sparrow, Rufous-crowned Sparrow, and Canyon Towhee.
-We’ll move on to the Maxwell National Wildlife Refuge to search for Burrowing Owls, Great Horned Owl, Solitary Sandpiper, Baird’s Sandpiper, White-faced Ibis, Blue-winged Teal, Lark and Lazuli Bunting.
-Several species of sparrow (Vesper, Chipping, Clay-colored, Brewer’s, Lark, and Grasshopper) plus Yellow-headed Blackbird are all possible.
+In route we’ll be seeking Raptors, Sparrows, Finches and possible Red-crossbills, Pinyon Jays, Eastern Kingbird, Cassin’s Sparrow, Rufous-crowned Sparrow, and Canyon Towhee.
+Arriving at the Maxwell National Wildlife Refuge for lunch.
+We’ll search for Burrowing Owls, Great Horned Owl, Solitary Sandpiper, Baird’s Sandpiper, White-faced Ibis, Blue-winged Teal, Lark and Lazuli Buntings.
+Several species of sparrow; Vesper, Chipping, Clay-colored, Brewer’s, Lark, and Grasshopper plus Yellow-headed Blackbird are all possible.
 Also if US-FWS opens a new area, we may see Northern Bobwhite, Ladder-backed Woodpecker, Cordilleran Flycatcher, and other oak woodland species.
-We return to Hampton Inn, Taos for dinner.
+We travel to Las Vegas New Mexico.

 If you are not flying home on Saturday evening, you’ll need to reserve a room for yourself.

 Contact Rich Cimino at 925-353-0266, or Yellowbilledtours@gmail.com to reserve a space.
-Space is limited to four birders.
-Field goes with three birders.
-Rich Cimino is your guide; fee includes auto transportation, fuel, lodging, and field guide services.
-Airfare and meals are not included.
+Space is limited to 6 birders.
+This field trip goes with three birders with a fee adjustment.
+Rich Cimino is your guide; the fee includes auto transportation, fuel, lodging, and field guide services.
+Airfare and meals, beverages and hotel rooms for Sunday May 5th or Saturday May 11th are not included.

-Field Trip Registration: On request by contacting Rich Cimino at Yellowbilledtours@gmail.com
+Field Trip Registration: By contacting Rich Cimino at Yellowbilledtours@gmail.com

 Kent Mac Donald and Betty Smith, May 2019